dcchambers/dcchambers.github.io/_pages/ai.md

 ## Research

-I do use AI (primarily ChatGPT, but also Gemini) for general Q&A and research, and I think this is one thing it excels at.
+I often use AI (primarily Gemini) for general Q&A and research.
+This is an area modern LLMs excel at.
+Combine that with web search and multi-modal capabilities, these tools are, quite frankly, incredible.

 My Pixel 9 Pro that I purchased in December 2024 included a free one year subscription to Google's Gemini Advanced AI, and it's been a really great conversational research "partner".
 The conversational style voice synthesis is really, scary good.